Lord Buckethead

-Lord Buckethead is a novelty candidate who has stood in four British general elections since 1987, portrayed by several individuals.
-He poses as an intergalactic villain resembling the Star Wars character Darth Vader.
+Lord Buckethead was a novelty candidate who stood in four British general elections between 1987 and 2019, portrayed by three different people.
+Buckethead is an interstellar villain resembling the Star Wars character Darth Vader.

 Lord Buckethead was created by the American filmmaker Todd Durham for his 1984 science fiction film Hyperspace.
-Without authorisation, Mike Lee stood as Lord Buckethead in the 1987 UK general election and again in the 1992 general election.
-The character went unused until the comedian Jonathan Harvey stood as Lord Buckethead in the 2017 general election.
-His televised appearance standing next to prime minister Theresa May went viral, drawing media coverage and an online following.
+Mike Lee, the owner of the video distributor that released Hyperspace in the UK, stood as Lord Buckethead in the 1987 UK general election and again in the 1992 general election.
+The character went unused until the comedian Jon Harvey stood as Lord Buckethead in the 2017 general election; his televised appearance standing next to prime minister Theresa May went viral, drawing media coverage and an online following.

-Following the 2017 election, Durham asserted his ownership of Lord Buckethead and displaced Harvey.
+Following the 2017 election, Durham asserted his ownership of the Lord Buckethead character and displaced Harvey.
 With Durham's authorisation, Lord Buckethead returned in 2019, now played by David Hughes.
-He appeared at People's Vote rallies calling for a second Brexit referendum, and stood in the 2019 general election representing the Monster Raving Loony Party.
-Harvey continues to campaign using his own character, Count Binface.
+He appeared at People's Vote rallies calling for a second Brexit referendum and stood in the 2019 general election representing the Monster Raving Loony Party.
+In 2026, Hughes said he was finished as Lord Buckethead.
+Harvey continues to campaign using his own character, Count Binface, standing in the 2026 Clacton by-election.

 History

-1980s origins
+Origins

 Lord Buckethead was created by the American filmmaker Todd Durham for his 1984 film Hyperspace, a low-budget parody of science fiction films such as Star Wars.
 In the film, Lord Buckethead, a galactic villain similar to the Star Wars character Darth Vader, was played by Robert Bloodworth.

+Mike Lee period (1987—1992)

 In the UK, Hyperspace was released as Gremloids by the video distributor VIPCO, owned by Mike Lee.
-In the 1987 general election, Lee stood as Lord Buckethead, representing the Gremloids Party, against the Conservative prime minister Margaret Thatcher in her constituency in Finchley, London.
-He campaigned to demolish Birmingham to make way for a spaceport.
+To market Gremloids, in the 1987 general election, Lee stood as Lord Buckethead as a novelty candidate, representing the Gremloids Party.
+He stood against the Conservative prime minister Margaret Thatcher in her constituency in Finchley, London.
+Buckethead campaigned to demolish Birmingham to make way for a spaceport.
 He received 131 votes.
 In the 1992 general election, Lord Buckethead stood against the Conservative prime minister John Major in Huntingdon, winning 107 votes (0.1%).